DevL0rd/Node-OS/README.md

 ## Features:
+Probably will forget alot here.
+I have worked on this for a while before saving this on github.
   * Tons of advanced features, and configurations.
   * Very lag friendly.
   * Automate alot of things in minecraft with all the rich data.
 Make a coal robot, or a iron mining robot to scan and mine for iron, and remotely control it with node.os
   * You can install easily with installToDisk, or run it at boot from a disk or pocket pc in a disk drive.